thenicholasbarnett/CMS_2026PbPb/README.md

 Executable scipts in this repository are described below, each with both a generic and working example.

-## General Use Executables

-These are some executable scripts that can be used for general purposes.
-This includes scripts to help interact with Condor and CRAB as well as combine ROOT files.

 | Executable                               | Task                                               |
 | ---------------------------------------- | -------------------------------------------------- |
 | MakeCondor.sh                            | Creating and submitting Condor jobs                |